farhadkpx/Writing-Data-Science-Blog/README.md

 ### Instructions running Jupyter notebooks:
 I uploaded 4 python-notebook files.
 You will need to download some package like geopandas, folium and other needed packages to see the detail folium maps.
 If intereseted go to AirBnb site below to download all datasets.
 So you will need altogether 6 csv files 2 geojson files to run both jupyter notebook decisively.
+I liked the folium map a lot but run thoes codes you will geopandas and folium package to download.

 ### Licensing, Acknowledgements
 AirBnb must get the credit as the true provider of all the data set at[AirBnb](http://insideairbnb.com/get-the-data.html).
 I did get great help from